KumG/PolyrightSDK/README.md

 ### Initialization

 First of all, the SDK must be initialized :
-- Client credentials
+- Send client credentials
-- Device information
+- Send device information
-- Platform specific cardreaders / TWINT beacons SDKs
+- Instance of platform specific cardreaders / TWINT beacons SDKs
 - Custom secure storage if necessary